matter-labs/hardhat-zksync/packages/hardhat-zksync-deploy/README.md

    * Sends a deploy transaction to the zkSync network.
    * For now it uses defaults values for the transaction parameters:
    *
-   * @param artifact The previously loaded artifact object.
+   * @param contractNameOrArtifact The previously loaded artifact object, or contract name that will be resolved to artifact in the background.
    * @param constructorArguments The list of arguments to be passed to the contract constructor.
    * @param overrides Optional object with additional deploy transaction parameters.
    * @param additionalFactoryDeps Additional contract bytecodes to be added to the factory dependencies list.